vedantpawar17-04/Delta-demo/README.md

 # Delta-demo
-These Is Demo For Git And Github Class
+-These Is Demo For Git And Github Class.
+# Student
+-Vedant C. Pawar.